opentable/puppet-singularity/README.md

-# Collectd module for Puppet
+# Singularity module for Puppet

 ## Description